Online casino: Belgium

 The Belgian Gaming Act went into effect in January 2011 and allows online gambling, but only under very strict conditions and surveillance.

+As of 2024, Belgium enforces a strict gambling regulatory framework managed by the Belgian Gaming Commission.
+This framework covers both land-based and online gambling, with a focus on licensing, consumer protection, and responsible gambling practices.
+Online operators must collaborate with land-based casinos to operate legally, and Belgium employs a "white list" for approved sites and a "black list" for unauthorized ones to control online gambling.
+The commission ensures operators comply with laws designed to balance gambling opportunities with the prevention of gambling-related issues.

 Canada

 The Canadian criminal code states that only provincial governments and charitable organizations licensed by provincial governments may operate a casino in Canada.
 It also prohibits residents from participating in any lottery scheme, the game of chance, or gambling activity not licensed or operated by a provincial government.
 In 2010, the British Columbia Lottery Corporation launched Canada’s first legal online casino, PlayNow, which is available to residents of British Columbia, and later expanded to Manitoba and Saskatchewan.
 The province of Quebec operates the similar Espacejeux via Loto-Québec, while Ontario operates PlayOLG via Ontario Lottery and Gaming Corporation (OLG).

 The Kahnawake First Nation in Quebec has operated its own gaming commission since 1996 under the Kahnawake Gaming Law.
 It has asserted jurisdiction to enact the law as part of Mohawk or "aboriginal rights" that have existed since time immemorial, most recently recognized and affirmed in subsection 35(1) of Canada's Constitution Act, 1982.
 As of 2010, it had licensed and hosted nearly 350 gambling websites, and its activities had never been challenged under the laws of Canada or any other jurisdiction.

+In 2022 the Alcohol and Gaming Commission of Ontario allowed gaming providers to operate online gambling sites under a license with iGaming Ontario.